 Chicken brine will bring out flavors and juiciness to the meat.
-June is upon us and grilling season has started.
-Time to fire up the charcoal and soak some thighs in this simple chicken brine.
-You’ll be amazed at how flavorful, tender, and juicy this chicken becomes.
+Summer is approaching and grilling season is starting.
+Time to fire up the charcoal and soak some chicken in this simple chicken brine.
+You’ll be amazed at how flavorful, tender and juicy your chicken becomes.

 Chicken Brine